MonitorControl/MonitorControl/README.md

 ## Localizations

 MonitorControl supports localization.
 We gladly welcome your contribution with a new language!
-See the [opening post of the relevant discussion](https://github.com/MonitorControl/MonitorControl/discussions/637) on how to add your tranlslation!
+See the [opening post of the relevant discussion](https://github.com/MonitorControl/MonitorControl/discussions/637) on how to add your translation!

 ## How to build